Tideseed/eptr2/README.md

 > [!IMPORTANT]
 > `eptr2` is still in active development.
 Breaking changes can be expected.
 Fill an [issue](https://github.com/tideseed/eptr2) if you encounter any problem.

+`eptr2` currently covers 35 services with convenience methods.
+You can also use `transparency_call` function to call any service with any method and body.

 ## Installation